 Ideas for Making Your Flounder Gig Pole

 The best flounder gig pole isn't only good for flounder gigging, it works well for all types of fish gigging.
 We carefully considered this when making the decision to start selling our own flounder gig poles.
-The fish size doesn't necessarily matter and whether or not you're gigging from a boat or walking shouldn't matter either.
+With a durable flounder gig setup, the fish size doesn't necessarily matter, and whether you're gigging from a boat or walking shouldn't matter, either.
 Quality flounder gigs are going to hold up regardless of what they're put through.
 Even if you put them on a homemade flounder gig pole.
 If you want to skip to the photos of flounder gig pole setups, scroll down to the bottom.

 The one discrepancy to this statement is the pole you use to go gigging.
 The best flounder gig pole length is 6 ft for wading or 12 ft for gigging from a boat.

 We've seen a lot of different flounder gig poles.
 Stainless steel, galvanized pipe, aluminum, bamboo, wood dowels, broomsticks, PVC conduit, and many more.
 Despite how crazy some of these materials sound, they all have their advantages and disadvantages when used as gigging supplies.